-They’re simple, modern, lightweight, I can easily change out the photos, kid-friendly, and budget-friendly with my DIY version.
 You can certainly buy these without having to worry about making them but most cost around $90.
 Pricey, I know!
 Target recently came out with their version but very limited in sizes.
-So, instead, let’s make some of our own!
-It’s easier than what you think.
+So, instead, let’s make some DIY acrylic floating frames of our own!
+It’s easier than you’d think.

 **Some of these links are affiliate links.